search

 Choosing the Right MERV Rating

-When picking an air filter for your home or office, consider these factors:
+When picking the best air filter for your home or office, consider these factors:

 • Your Needs: Consider your space’s air quality requirements.
 A higher MERV rating could be preferable if you have respiratory conditions or allergies.
 A modest MERV rating (between 8 and 12) can be enough for everyday use.